 Effective teaching requires that a teacher knows what methods and teaching strategies are useful for helping students learn a specific content, and how to adapt these methods and strategies to particular learners.
 Coaching is often the missing link that connects this knowledge base to the actual application of what is known or learned.
-CLI’s coaching model links the training of content to the application of content by considering the four components that ensure that teacher learning transfers to classroom practice(Joyce and Showers (2002):
+CLI’s coaching model links the training of content to the application of content by considering the four components that ensure that teacher learning transfers to classroom practice:

 - Teachers must be provided with and understand the theory supporting a strategy.